aman-yadav-git/git-github-guide/git_push.md

 ```
 git diff
 ```
-> diff of what is staged but not yet commited
+> diff of what is staged but not yet committed
 ```
 git diff --staged
 ```